unbit/uwsgi-rust/README.md

 will generate the rust_plugin.so uWSGI plugin

-Or you can make a monolithic build using the network installer
+Or you can make a monolithic build using the network installer (currently probably broken on Linux, works on OSX)

 ```sh
 curl http://uwsgi.it/install | UWSGI_EMBED_PLUGINS="rust=https://github.com/unbit/uwsgi-rust" bash -s nolang /tmp/uwsgi